Anindita123-code/MS4-full-stack-artsea/README.md

     In AWS we need to use the service S3 and IAM.
 We need to search for the service S3.

     Then do the following:
-    * Search for S3.
+    Step 1 - Search for S3.
-    * Create a new bucket and ensure that the Block All Public Access tickbox is unchecked and acknowledge that the bucket will be public
+    Step 2 - Create a new bucket and ensure that the Block All Public Access tickbox is unchecked and acknowledge that the bucket will be public
-    * Select Static Website hosting under Properties which would allow static files to be hosted in AWS
+    Step 3 - Select Static Website hosting under Properties which would allow static files to be hosted in AWS Step 4 - Set up the ***Cross-origin resource sharing (CORS)*** in the property tab.
+The following settings are done in CORS
-    * Set up the ***Cross-origin resource sharing (CORS)*** in the property tab.
-The following settings are done in CORS [
+        [
             {
                 "AllowedHeaders": [